 You might even consider publishing an ebook or fanzine, and offer prints for sale on your website.

-If you lack the confidence to write, bestselling author Susan Orlean takes you through the writing process on Skillshare (affiliate)
+If you lack the confidence, Sun Yi takes you through the storytelling process on Domestika

 In the end, it all depends on what you want to achieve from your site and how you want it to look.